redox-os/rfcs/text/0000-coprocess.md

 However, there are µ-architectures where instructions can sometimes execute even if they are not _architectural_, i.e. the CPU can sometimes make guesses about which instructions it will run, which may not necessarily always be correct.
 This does however seem unlikely, as WRPKRU is serializing, and any Meltdown-immune CPU will not even be able to fetch cache lines from different protection keys until _after_ the WRPKRU.
 V2 might require RSB filling or IBPB depending on hardware.
-This question can possibly be generalized into other types of side channel, cf. [1].
+This question can possibly be generalized into other types of side channels, cf. [4].

 So far, this RFC has (implicitly) only discussed non-SMP systems, but the PKRU register is separate for each hardware thread.
 Thus, there are multiple possible ways to extend this to SMP.